vishvAsa/AgamaH/AryaH/mediterranian/platonism/vishvAsaH/_index.md

 - Theurgy (θεουργία) describes the practice of rituals, sometimes seen as magical in nature, performed with the intention of invoking the action or evoking the presence of one or more deities, especially with the goal of achieving henosis (uniting with the divine) and perfecting oneself.
 - "no Neoplatonist, not even Plotinus, thinks that souls can permanently transcend Being.
 Most think the soul cannot transcend the cosmos."

-## Reversion to Unit
+### Henosis
-Things revert upon Unity, therefore, not qua forms or beings but qua units.
-(Like the inert rock-like inert end-state of the naiyyAyika-s.)
+Things revert upon (Ontic) Unity, therefore, not qua forms or beings but qua units.

+Iamblichus indicates reversion only upto a "noetic principle" - so they have consciousness - so actually desirable -

+> “By means of this \[divine\] will,
+> the Gods, being benevolent and gracious,
+> shine their light generously on theurgists,
+> calling their souls up to themselves and giving them unification \( *henosis*\),
+> accustoming them—while they are yet in bodies—
+> to be detached from their bodies and turned to their eternal and noetic principle” \( Iamblichus *DM* 41, 4– 11\).

 This unit-formed reversion comes about not through intellectual contemplation, but through the direct action of units on units—that is, of Gods on individual beings.
 This also means that the hierarchical implication of "ascension" is fundamentally undermined, since every level of Being is illuminated directly by a corresponding class of supra-essential Gods, and hence reverts directly to the first principle—no "ladder" to climb.

 ## Ethics
 > "human existence is a striking representation of the cosmos as a whole, a microcosm in which all levels of being (Unity, Consciousness, Soul, Nature, Matter) are combined into one organic individual.
 A human being is therefore in the first instance not a social or political being, but a divine being"